Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 ### Phase 2.
 Machine encoding

-This is the computational representation.
+This is the software form of the writing.

 It concerns: